Find the Best Things

 Key Insights at a Glance

-- Killpecker Sand Dunes in Rock Springs is the biggest living dune system in the US, with shifting sands and a spooky sound.
+• Killpecker Sand Dunes: Short 30-minute loop through the largest living dune system in the US; shifting sand makes a spooky sound.

-- The Forks of Cascade Canyon in Moose offers panoramic views, a waterfall, and is popular for backpacking and camping.
+• The Forks of Cascade Canyon: Moderate hike with panoramic views and a waterfall; takes about four hours, popular for backpacking and camping.

-- Union Falls Trail in Yellowstone National Park is a long hike with easy terrain and minimal elevation changes.
+• Union Falls Trail: 6.5-hour long hike with easy terrain and minimal elevation changes; suitable for all skill levels.

-- Popo Agie Falls Trail in Lander offers canyon, river, and mountain views over rocky outcrops and into Sinks Canyon.
+• Popo Agie Falls Trail: 2-hour trail with canyon, river, and mountain views; cascades over rocky outcrops into Sinks Canyon.